 How much soil do I need?

-"How much soil do I need?" - it is a question frequently asked by people beginning their adventures in gardening and plant cultivation.
+"How much soil do I need?" is a question frequently asked by people beginning their gardening and plant cultivation adventures.
 To answer this question, the first step is to establish the volume of soil needed.
 You can do it in the following way:

 - Determine the length and width of the area you want to cover with soil.
-For example, we can assume an area of length
+For example, we can assume a plot of length

 l = 14 ydand width